Duality results for Iterated Function Systems with a general family of branches: Introduction

-We will briefly show that some results about XY model \cite{BCLMS} and Spin Lattice Systems \cite{LMMS} can be applied on the present setting.
-In the chapter 2 we study the operator $L_c$ and the dual operator $L_c^{*}$.
-We also define the entropy of a holonomic probability $\pi\in\Pi(\tau)$ relative to $\alpha$ by
+We will briefly show that some results about XY model \cite{BCLMS} and Spin Lattice Systems \cite{LMMS} can be adapted to the present setting.
+In the Chapter 2, we follow \cite{LMMS} studying the operator $L_c$ and the dual operator $L_c^{*}$.
+These operators can be used in order to construct the definition of the relative entropy of a holonomic probability $\pi\in\Pi(\tau)$ with respect to $\alpha$ by